stakater/StakaterPlatform/README.md

 ### Kubernetes Cluster Requitements

-The Minimum collective resources of the Kubernetes cluster should be:
 - Kubernetes version >=1.11

+The Minimum collective resources for the Kubernetes cluster should be:
 - Total CPUs >= 4
 - Total Memory >= 32 GB